Chapter 2: Color Theory

 next arrow

-After a few days, I realized his choice was just great.
-The colors work really well together.
-It is actually a pretty common technique in his work : different colors for geometry and volumetric give depth and readability.
+After a few reviews with Grant, I realized his vision was just great.
+The colors worked really well together.
+It is actually a pretty common technique in Grant’s work: different colors for geometry and volumetric give depth and readability.

 Something important to notice is that we used neutral lights on the characters for the skin tones.
 A blue light on a Lego figure (or a minion) does not look good !
 Damn green !